West PC-800: Reception

-West PC-800 was well received by the press.
-Especially lauded were alarm features and high flexibility of the machine design.
-On the other hand, graphics capabilities were found dated by 1985 standards and support for some of the platforms rather rudimentary (e.g. supplied only an old MSDOS version, issue with Z80 speed without another CPU card, limited data transfer on available floppy disk drive).
-Review in Hjemme-Data magazine concluded, it is hard to judge the computer, as it stands too outside of the regular market.
+The West PC-800 was well received by the press.
+Especially lauded were its alarm features and high flexibility of the machine's design.
+On the other hand, its graphics capabilities were found dated by 1985 standards and support for some of the platforms was rather rudimentary (e.g. supplied only an old MS-DOS version, issues with Z80 speed without a dedicated Z80 CPU card, limited data transfer on the available floppy disk drive).
+A Review in Hjemme-Data magazine concluded, "it is hard to judge the computer, as it stands too outside of the regular market."

 Marketing

 West Computers choose the advertising agency Næss og Mørch with Jørgen Gulvik as Creative Director for the introduction campaign for this new home computer before the Christmas sales 1984.
-Together with Founder Tov Westby and CEO Fredrik Stange they designed this ad, which won in 1985 an award from the Norwegian Advertising Association as the best advertising for consumer products in 1984.
+Together with Founder Tov Westby and CEO Fredrik Stange they designed this ad, which won an award from the Norwegian Advertising Association as the best advertising for consumer products in 1984.
 Apple would use the same picture in their advertising for the Think Different campaign in 1997.